colisee/docker-debuild/README.md

 # docker-debuild

 ## Introduction
-The goal of this container is to provide a lite debian environment where you can can perform packaging activities, such as:
+This container provides a lite debian environment where you can can perform debian packaging activities, such as:
 - Recording bug issues with `reportbug`
 - Grabbing files over the network with `curl`
+- Buidling a package environment with `gbp`
 - Preparing debian packages with `debmake`
-- Modifying package-related files with `nano`
+- Modifying files with `nano`
 - Building and signing your debian package(s) with `debuild`
-- Pushing your debian package(s) on menors.debian.net with `dput`
+- Pushing your debian package(s) on mentors.debian.net with `dput`
 - Running exceptionally root-related tasks with `sudo`

 ## Instructions
+1. Ensure you created a GPG key for signing your debian packages
 1. Adapt file `list.env`:
 1. Define the path of your debian package directory as follows:
    ```
-   DEB_PKG=path_to_your_debian_package_on_your_host"
+   DEB_PKG=path_to_your_debian_package_on_your_host
    ```
 1. Run the container
    ```